willowec/pico_cluster/docs/Journal.md

 I forget where I am tho.

 Whats going on now is the im_row_counts is being *reset* to 0 in the read im data loop. what the fuck is going on man?

+Yay!!!
+Figured it out, I was reading too much data off the end of the array and writing into funky places!
+Hurray for no memory safety!!!!!! :grinning emoji:

+Anyways, alls well.
+Reporting compute time as well now. ggs.